Golden-olive woodpecker

 The golden-olive woodpecker (Colaptes rubiginosus) is a species of bird in the subfamily Picinae of the woodpecker family Picidae.
-It is found from Mexico south and east through Panama, in every mainland South American country except Chile, Paraguay, and Uruguay, and Trinidad and Tobago.
+It is found from Mexico south and east through Panama, in every mainland South American country except Chile, Paraguay, and Uruguay.

-Taxonomy and systematics
+Taxonomy

-The golden-olive woodpecker was originally described as the "brown woodpecker" (Picus rubiginosus).
-It was later placed in the genus Piculus but since about 2007 has been moved into Colaptes by taxonomic systems.

-The International Ornithological Committee (IOC) and BirdLife International's Handbook of the Birds of the World assign these 18 subspecies to the golden-olive woodpecker:
+The golden-olive woodpecker was formally described in 1820 as Picus rubiginosis by the English zoologist William Swainson.
+The specific epithet is Latin meaning "rusty".
+Swainson specified the type locality as the "Spanish Main".
+In 1918 the Austrian ornithologist Carl Eduard Hellmayr restricted the location to Caracas, Venezuela.
+The golden-olive woodpecker is now one of 14 species placed in the genus Colaptes that was introduced in 1825 by the Irish zoologist Nicholas Aylward Vigors.